aws/eks-anywhere/docs/content/en/docs/getting-started/ports/_index.md

 aliases:
     /docs/reference/ports/
 description: >
-  Ports used with an EKS Anywhere cluster
+  Ports and protocols used with an EKS Anywhere cluster
 ---

 EKS Anywhere requires that various ports on control plane and worker nodes be open.